 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive substance in itself, there is lots of controversy on whether Suboxone actually helps individuals who are dependant on opioids.
-Some people have said to have experienced great success with Suboxone treatment, whereas others did not.
-One study reported that 49% of participants abused prescription painkillers at a lowered rate while on Suboxone, but only 8.6% showed signs of recovery once the Suboxone treatment had` ceased.
+An addictive substance in itself, there is significant uncertainty on whether Suboxone truly works to treat opioid addiction.
+Some patients have said to have experienced great success with Suboxone treatment, but others were not as lucky.
+One study reported that 49% of participants abused prescription painkillers at a reduced rate while on Suboxone, but only 8.6% exhibited abstinence once the Suboxone treatment ended.
 Other studies have shown similar relapse rates of about 90%, regardless of whether Suboxone treatment was combined with therapy or not.

 Alternatives to Suboxone Treatment in Louisiana